gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

     uvicorn.run(app)
 ```

 There are actually two separate Gradio apps in this example!
 One that simply displays a log in button (this demo is accessible to any user), while the other main demo is only accessible to users that are logged in.
+You can try this example out on [this Space](https://huggingface.co/spaces/gradio/oauth-example).